+APPLIES \PPLIES

+Professional attendance by a public health physician in the practice of his or her specialty of public health medicine other than at consulting rooms lasting at least 20 minutes, including any of the following that are clinically relevant:

+a) taking a detailed patient history;

+b) performing a clinical examination;

+c) arranging any necessary investigation;

+d) implementing a management plan;

+e) providing appropriate preventive health care;

+in relation to 1 or more health-related issues, with appropriate documentation.

+(See para AN.0.50 of explanatory notes to this Category) Derived Fee: The fee for item 412, plus \$28.35 divided by the number of patients seen, up to a maximum of six patients.
+For seven or more patients - the fee for item 412 plus \$2.25 per patient.
+Extended Medicare Safety Net Cap: 300% of the Derived fee for this item, or \$500.00, whichever is the lesser amount

+LEVEL D

 Professional attendance by a public health physician in the practice of his or her specialty of public health medicine other than at consulting rooms lasting at least 40 minutes, including any of the following that are clinically relevant:

-- a) taking an extensive patient history;
+a) taking an extensive patient history;

-- b) performing a clinical examination;
+b) performing a clinical examination;

-- c) arranging any necessary investigation;
+c) arranging any necessary investigation;

-- d) implementing a management plan;
+d) implementing a management plan;

-- e) providing appropriate preventive health care;
+e) providing appropriate preventive health care;

+in relation to 1 or more health-related issues, with appropriate documentation.
-Derived Fee: The fee for item 413, plus \$27.35 divided by the number of patients seen, up to a maximum of six patients.
-For seven or more patients - the fee for item 413 plus \$2.15 per patient.

-Extended Medicare Safety Net Cap: 300% of the Derived fee for this item, or \$500.00, whichever is the lesser amount
+Fee (See para AN.0.50 of explanatory notes to this Category) Derived Fee: The fee for item 413, plus \$28.35 divided by the number of patients seen, up to a maximum of six patients.
+For seven or more patients - the fee for item 413 plus \$2.25 per patient.
+Extended Medicare Safety Net Cap: 300% of the Derived fee for this item, or \$500.00, whichever is the

+417 lesser amount